IlieLaurentiu/WeatherApp/README.md

 # Weather Website

-An website project I made for displaying local weather and related data.
+An website project created using .NET Blazor for displaying local weather and related data.

 What I've learned through this project:
 - Blazor framework & data binding